realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 WAY OFF!!!!
 ```

-we executed the file , and gave bunch of "BBBBBBBBBBBBBBBBBBBBB" but as the result `val` has changed from `0x41414141` to `0x42424242` because in ASCII `B` refers has `42` , this showed there is a buffer overflow look at below image , it's in a stack structure that's the reason.
+we executed the file , and gave bunch of "BBBBBBBBBBBBBBBBBBBBB" but as the result `val` has changed from `0x41414141` to `0x42424242` because in ASCII `B` refers has `42` , this showed there is a bufferoverflow look at below image , it's in a stack structure that's the reason for this kind of behavivor.

 <img src="img/Pasted image 20240716215301.png" alt="Example Image" width="600"/>
 <img src="img/Pasted image 20240716224334.png" alt="Example Image" width="400"/>

-Let use GDB Debugger for analyzing c code
+Let use GDB Debugger for analyzing c code in instruction level

 ```
 gdb ./narnia0